bridgetownrb/bridgetown/bridgetown-website/src/_docs/command-line-usage.md

 category: command-line-usage
 ---

 The Bridgetown gem makes the `bridgetown` executable available to you in your terminal.
 In a site project, a binstub is provided in the `bin` folder so you can execute `bin/bridgetown` and ensure you're using the correct version of Bridgetown as specified in your `Gemfile`.
+(The shorter `bin/bt` alias is also provided.)

 You can run `bin/bridgetown` to see a list of available commands as well as Rake tasks which either come with Bridgetown or are located in your `Rakefile`.
 See below for information on how to define your own Rake tasks.